sezanzeb/copy-rename-repeat/README.md

     sudo apt install python

 Save the code above to repository.py.
-Then you can run the sript using a console and:
+Then you can run the script using a console and:

+    python repository.py -s "source/" -d "destination/"

-    python repository.py
+    python repository.py --help

 All files inside the source folder will be copied to the target folder.
 When there is already a version existing in the target folder, the script will check if it is old and copy it with an incremented version number in that case.